 - Cloud Servers: Starting at $265/mo. based on the specs you need.
 You’ll enjoy more flexibility & freedom, but also likely need more technical knowledge to configure these properly.
 For advanced users.

 SiteGround is another host that has a few offerings worth looking at… if you didn’t choose one of our top recommendations.
 There are two plans to consider with SiteGround:

 - Cloud Hosting: SiteGround offers several pre-packaged cloud hosting plans that would work well for LearnDash.
 And if you need more power, they scale all the way up to 33 CPU cores & 130GB of RAM.

 - WordPress Hosting: This will only work for smaller LearnDash sites with less traffic.
 We only recommend the GoGeek plan; nothing below that.
 It comes with a $14.99/mo. introductory rate but renews at $39.99/mo.

 If you choose the GoGeek WordPress plan, SiteGround will automatically activate a plugin called SG Optimizer.
-We recommend you disable it & do not use it.
-It has been linked to several LearnDash issues.
-Please consider using WP Rocket instead.
+We wrote an article on how to configure it to work best with LearnDash, but if you can afford an extra $30/yr., we highly recommend using WP Rocket instead.